Spatial Re-parameterization for N:M Sparsity: Related Work

-\textbf{N:M Sparsity}.
 N:M sparsity preserves N out of M consecutive weights along the input channel dimension of CNNs, and achieves practical speedups thanks to the hardware innovation of N:M sparse tensor core~\cite{nvidia2020a100, fang2022algorithm}.
 The pioneering ASP~\cite{nvidia2020a100} goes through model pre-training, high-magnitude weight removal~\cite{han2015learning}, and model fine-tuning.
-Pool~\emph{et al.}~\cite{pool2021channel} proposed channel permutation to increase performance of ASP.
+Pool~\emph{et al.}~\cite{pool2021channel} proposed channel permutation to increase the performance of ASP.
 Sun~\emph{et al.}~\cite{sun2021dominosearch} proposed a layerwise fine-grained N:M sparsity to replace the common uniform version.
 To avoid heavy burden on model pre-training, Zhou~\emph{et al.}~\cite{zhou2021learning} proposed a sparse-refined straight-through estimator (SR-STE) to learn from scratch.
-LBC~\cite{zhang2022learning} further forms the N:M sparsity as a combinatorial problem and learns the best combination for the sparse weights.
+More specifically, N-out-of-M weights of higher magnitudes are selected in each forward pass, whileall weights are updated during the backward phase, utilizing the STE estimator, paired with a uniquely designed sparse penalty term.
+LBC~\cite{zhang2022learning} reformulates the N:M sparsity as a combinatorial problem and learns the best combination for the sparse weights.
+Recent advances~\cite{zhang2023bi, hubara2021accelerated} also excavate into the training efficiency of N:M sparsity through devising masks that enable N:M sparse computation in both forward and backward propagation.